bradymholt/geekytidbits.com/README.md

 # Deployment

-Deployment is handled with a secondary Git push-url.
-To configure, add another push-url with this command.
+Deployment is handled with a secondary Git pushUrl.
+When pushing, the commits are pushed to GitHub and also the bare repo on the deployment server.
+To configure:

 ```
+git remote set-url --add --push origin git@github.com:bradyholt/geekytidbits.com.git
-git remote set-url --add --push origin [user]@[ip]:repos/geekytidbits.git
+git remote set-url --add --push origin bholt@[ip]:repos/geekytidbits.git
 ```

+`55.55.55.55` above should be replaced wit the IP address of the destination deployment server.

 The IP address [ip] is the IP address of the host itself, not www.geekytidbits.com.
 Since www.geekytidbits.com is behind CloudFlare, the actual IP address needs to be used.